-Standard 89: Advice and recommendations in accordance with section 76 of the Welsh Language Measure

-- 1. The council should review its street naming and numbering policy to ensure that it is comprehensive and takes account of its duties in relation to the Welsh language. - 2.
-The council should ensure that it complies fully with the requirements of policy making standards 88, 89 and 90 when reviewing its street naming and numbering policy. - 3.
-The council should take account of other local authority street naming policies when reviewing its own policy. - 4.
-The council should put this report before elected members so that they are aware of the legal context relating to the Welsh language when consulted on new street names.
+Statement on the further action Standard 89: Advice and recommendations in accordance with section 76 of the Welsh Language Measure 1.
+The council should review its street naming and numbering policy to ensure that it is comprehensive and takes account of its duties in relation to the Welsh language.
+2. The council should ensure that it complies fully with the requirements of policy making standards 88, 89 and 90 when reviewing its street naming and numbering policy.
+3. The council should take account of other local authority street naming policies when reviewing its own policy.
+4. The council should put this report before elected members so that they are aware of the legal context relating to the Welsh language when consulted on new street names.
 5. I suggest that the council re-considers the draft street naming and numbering policy to ensure that it recognises the official status of the Welsh language in Wales and refers to the correct legislation and principles relating to the language.
-6. I suggest that the council's proposed Street Naming Panel routinely consider the following sources when suggesting new street names: □ List of Standardised Welsh Place Names □ Guidelines for Standardising Place Names in Wales □ List of Historic Place Names □ Historic Environment Records in Wales: Compilation and Use Decision notice given The Decision Notice was given to Vale of Glamorgan Council on 27/08/2021.
-Appeals made to the tribunal No appeal was made to the Tribunal.
+6. I suggest that the council's proposed Street Naming Panel routinely consider the following sources when suggesting new street names: ☐ List of Standardised Welsh Place Names ☐ Guidelines for Standardising Place Names in Wales ☐ List of Historic Place Names ☐ Historic Environment Records in Wales: Compilation and Use Decision notice given

 Cardiff Council CS036 On 4 January 2021 a complaint was received from a member of the public.
 The complaint met the conditions in section 93 of the Welsh Language Measure, and was therefore a valid complaint.
-It was in relation to problems experienced by the complainant in trying to renew his landlord registration in Welsh on the Rent Smart Wales website 27/08/2021 Commissioner's Findings Standard 52 and 55: On 3 January 2020 the council sent a link to the complainant which directed him to the English language version of the Rent Smart Wales website, contrary to his preferred language.
-When using the website on the same date, the complainant experienced problems with the option to change the language of the site which meant that he was either directed to pages that were in English or that displayed an error message.
-The council explained that these issues were due to a database error.
-In order to access the Welsh language pages of the website the complainant had to take additional steps, which English language users would not have had to take.
-He had to look for and click on the 'Welsh' option and after doing so continued to be directed to pages that were either in English or not functioning.
-Not all Welsh pages on the website were therefore fully functional, namely requirement (b) standard 52.
-This eventually led to the complainant renewing his registration in English.
-Although the 'Welsh' option indicated that English language pages were also available in Welsh, it did not work in a way that provided a direct link to the Welsh language page on the corresponding English page, namely the requirement of standard 55.
-This was a failure by the council to comply with standards 52 and 55.
+It was in relation to problems experienced by the complainant in trying to renew his landlord registration in Welsh on the Rent Smart Wales website on 3 January 2021.
+The complainant stated that: he had received an email reminding him to renew his registration, which included a link to an English-only page on the Rent Smart Wales website.
+He stated that there was no button to change languages on the page in question; the subsequent pages that were part of the re-registration process led to pages that were in English and that the 'Welsh' button either redirected him back to the English language page or led to an error page displaying the text 'Page not found'; and the section to indicate language 27/08/2021 preference at the end of the re-